MapoDan/home-assistant/custom_components/climate.programmable_thermostat/README.md

 `heat` and `cool` (not supported at the moment) modes rapresent the automatic mode.
 In those modes climate entity state will be `auto`.

+After a restart of Home Assistant, room temperature e planned room temperature will match till `actual_temp_sensor` will return a temperature value.
+This is done to avoid possible issues with Homekit support with temperature sensor that need some time to sync with Home Assistant.

 **`cool` mode is not supported at the moment.
 It will be in a future release.**

 ## NOTE